 Dynamic Ad Insertion

-Dynamic ad insertion refers to the technology that allows us to take an mp3 file (an advertisement, and insert it into your podcast, after production, wherever you want.
-Dynamic ad injection technology is used in programmatic, but not only in programmatic, it can also be used to power other types of advertising like dynamic live reads and dynamic direct sales.
+So, dynamic ad insertion refers to the technology that allows us to take an mp3 file (an advertisement, and insert it into your podcast, after production, wherever you want.
+This technology is used in programmatic, but not only in programmatic, it can also be used to power other types of advertising like dynamic live reads and dynamic direct sales.
 Because these ads aren’t baked into your podcast, your entire catalog of episodes can be monetized continuously.

 Dynamic ad insertion gives podcasters the ability to determine the placement of ads in their audio files on demand.
 What does this mean?
 Podcasters can choose specific spots in their episode’s in which they want an ad to be inserted, and the system will automatically insert a campaign when available.
 This means you can stitch a brand new ad into an episode you recorded five years ago.

 Dynamic ad insertion for podcasts allows you to insert the ad anywhere in a podcast episode – pre-roll (beginning), mid-roll (middle), or post-roll (end).
 You just have to define the point in the episode where you want ads to play.